 We started the day with a camel ride.
 We had done this before and thought that it was worth repeating as we lumbered through the beautiful rocky mountains and the red sand dunes.
 Before we left, Marwan tied on our Jordanian scarves the proper way.
 I tried to do it myself and Marwan said that it was very good for an American but not so good for a Jordanian.
 We look like Arab bank robbers.
 FYI: I am smiling!!

-The scarf is as big as a square tablecloth but are better than a hat for sun and sand protection.
+The scarf is as big as a square tablecloth but is better than a hat for sun and sand protection.
 I might start a fad when we live in Virginia Beach!

 Camel is jamel in Arabic.
 In Bedouin, the word is Be eer but also Bel.
 They have one baby per year.
 The camel can go without water for many days – up to 2 weeks in the summer and one month in the winter.
 When you press in the stomach and it bounces back, there is enough water.